 Once detoxing is complete a patient can begin therapy.
 In therapy, the patient comes to understand the reasons behind their addiction.
 They gain the tools and self-awareness to be able to prevent following into old habits once they leave treatment.
 This is a key part of treatment.
 Without this part, it would be easy for patients to go back to their old ways.

 Treatment is offered as inpatient or outpatient care.
 Depending on the patient one way is usually more beneficial than the other.
 Inpatient care is for those patients who need more supervision.
 This may be better for those who are doing a longer treatment program.
 A longer program is usually associated with a more severe addiction issue.
 Outpatient care is better for those who need to be more involved with their day to day lives.
 Patients who do outpatient care are able to be independent and responsible when it comes to treatment.
-These individuals come to treatment a few times a week.
-No matter what type of care is chosen, both are beneficial.
+This is because outpatient treatment requires patients to attend a few hours each day during the week.
+But no matter what type of care is chosen, both are beneficial.
 Choosing one over the other is more about personal preference.

 Following treatment, it is important that patients don’t relapse and go back to their old ways.
 In order to combat this, it is key that patients receive aftercare following treatment.
 Once treatment is complete patients can transition into an aftercare program.
 Aftercare programs include therapy, group counseling, and positive reinforcement.
 Options for aftercare can range from sober living facilities to alcoholics/narcotics anonymous.
 Having a safe and supportive environment after treatment can help many former addicts stay clean.
 It is important to have a community of individuals that one can go to.
 Without proper support getting and staying clean can be a challenge.